-Upon the coronavirus’ descent on humankind, some have noted fears of losing neurological function, fears of IQ loss, and some patients noticed a loss of smell after being infected, even after recovering.
+Upon the coronavirus’ descent on humankind, some have noted fears of losing neurological function (evidence of this is emerging now), fears of IQ loss, and some patients noticed a loss of smell after being infected, even after recovering.
 It is known that viruses sometimes have long-lasting impacts on people’s brain function, notably people have reported chronic fatigue syndrome (CFS) as a post-viral syndrome, which may be likened to immunological PTSD.
+Neurodegeneration has been linked to many viruses in the past as well, including influenza.
 To me it seems that there is an underlying commonality with neural damages and neural protective measures that remain consistent across most diseases and situations of nervous system harm.
-Namely, dynorphin may be a protective mechanism in most scenarios or at least sometimes.
+Namely, dynorphin may be a protective mechanism in most scenarios or at least sometimes, while glutamate leads as an excitotoxic neurotransmitter in the disease state.
 Here we will explore loss of sense, as the loss of reason, cognition, and literal sensation.

 Let’s start with a possible mechanism for both brain damage and neuroprotection.
 Dynorphin is an endogenous dissociative anesthetic (situationally) that blocks NMDA receptors (and reduces AMPAr too).
 In a sense, dynorphin increases during states of disease, danger, stress, pain, injury, and excitotoxicity (seizure) in order to shut down brain function to protect it.
 In relevance to viral infection, it may be that dynorphin plays a role once CNS injury occurs through increased glutamate activity that occurs due to inflammatory cytokines that are part of the immune reaction (including COVID-19).
 This is supported by the fact that NMDA receptor antagonists prevent neural degeneration induced by viruses.
 There are cases of viral-induced seizures, which are thought to occur when dynorphin activity is too low.